 - genetic – a family history of depression

-- personality traits and learned patterns of thinking – such as pessimism, self-doubt, low self-esteem, moodiness and being highly sensitive
+- personality traits and learned patterns of thinking – such as pessimism, self-doubt, low self-esteem, perfectionism and being highly sensitive

 - a history of other mental illnesses – such as substance abuse, or anxiety or personality disorders.